icaven/glm/manual.md

 Some Windows headers define min and max as macros which may cause compatibility with third party libraries such as GLM.
 It is highly recommanded to [define NOMINMAX](http://stackoverflow.com/questions/4913922/possible-problems-with-nominmax-on-visual-c) before including Windows headers to workaround this issue.
 To workaround the incompatibility with these macros, GLM will systematically undef these macros if they are defined.

+### <a name="section7_13"></a> 7.13.
+GLM doesn't use C++11 STL features but my compiler support C++11?

+There are plenty of compilers' features to dedect C++11 support however C++11 STL support is particularly difficult to detect particularly with libstdc++ or on Android.
+If a developer can garantee that a project is compiled with a C++11 STL, the developer can define GLM_LANG_STL11_FORCED before including GLM header to force the use of STL C++11 features.

 ---
 ## <a name="section8"></a> 8.
 Code samples